Admissions and Financial Assistance

 Students are encouraged to apply for funds which are available on the basis of demonstrated financial need of the family.
-Applications needed for these funds include the FAFSA (Free Application for Federal Student Aid) and the CSS Profile, which must be made through the Office of Student Financial Planning.
+Applications needed for these funds include the FAFSA (Free Application for Federal Student Aid) and the CSS Profile, which must be made through the Office of Student Financial Assistance.
 Funds may take the form of grants, loans, or work study within the University.
 Students receiving work study funds are assigned a specific number of hours to work in the University each week.
 Each student who qualifies for student employment of any type at Stetson should contact the student employment manager in the School of Music, to assist with establishing a position in the school.

 Music students often have opportunities to perform off-campus.
 While these opportunities are valuable educational experiences, it is also important to ensure that students fulfill their primary responsibilities at Stetson University.
 Applied study, ensemble performances and rehearsals, and classroom responsibilities should be the first concern of music students.